 In a city once called “the lynching capital of Nebraska,” John and J. C. may have struggled to run a classy establishment, but they probably desired that type of shop based on their experience.
 Sure, their 1870s definition of classy differed from our 2019 definition, but John and J. C. appeared to achieve their goal.
 They knew a thing or two about running a business, and they had obviously done their homework along the way.

 Despite its lawless reputation, Sidney was a wealthy town.
 In 1880, the city’s cattle alone were valued at a staggering $12,000,000.
 There was money to be had in Sidney; John and J. C. were surely aware of that fact as they set up shop at the city’s famed Lockwood House.
 One of the largest hotels in the old west, the Lockwood House was also home to the offices of the Black Hills Stage Company .

-To ensure their success, John and J. C. advertised in local newspapers and boasted that their shop offered “good bathrooms for ladies and gentlemen,” a rarity in frontier towns !
+To ensure their success, John and J. C. advertised in local papers, where they boasted that their shop offered “good bathrooms for ladies and gentlemen,” a rarity in frontier towns .

 John took an active role in Sidney life, and somewhere along the way, he became known as the Bohemian Count.
 He was a charter member of the town’s first chapter of the society of Masons, and he was also named to the board of the city’s first fire department .
 The Count was popular and well liked, and he was a frequent topic of Sidney gossip.